osmandapp/web/main/docs/user/plugins/nautical-charts.md

 :::note

-<ProFeature/>  Nautical Chart is a paid service.
-Depending on the app version whether it is an iOS app, or an Android one, there are different options of obtaining the map.
+<ProFeature/>  Nautical maps you can use with Pro or Free feature  <a href="https://osmand.net/docs/user/purchases/android#free-and-paid-features">OsmAnd Pro subscribers</a>.

 :::

 For more details, visit [Purchases](../purchases/ios.md#in-app-purchases).

-Additionally, view purchases you have already made by opening the following section: <Translate ios="true" ids="menu,sett_settings,purchases"/>
+Additionally, view purchases you have already made by opening the following section: **<Translate ios="true" ids="menu,sett_settings,purchases"/>**

 </TabItem>